Occupational Health Assessment Ltd Privacy Notice

 Where do we process your information?

-We process your information within the UK, we do not send or store any personal data outside of the United Kingdom (unless your employer is based in or has an office outside of the United Kingdom and we are required to send information to them in order to fulfil our contract – in such circumstances we will only do so in accordance with UK GDPR and the Data Protection Act 2018).
+We process your information within the UK, we do not send or store any personal data outside of the United Kingdom (unless your employer is based in or has an office outside of the United Kingdom and we are required to send information to them in order to fulfil our contract – in such circumstances we will only do so in accordance with UK GDPR and the Data Protection Act 2018) or the EU.